 Most site insurance provides all the critical risk control elements in one straightforward package.
 It should be taken out from the moment you exchange contracts on your plot, where you have a Public Liability exposure, and then continue to cover the plant on site, workers, materials and the works in progress right up to the point you move in.
-Site insurance is usually based on the professional reinstatement cost and runs 3, 6, 9, 12, 18 or 24 months, or until the project is completed.
+Site insurance is usually based on the professional reinstatement cost and runs from 3 to 24 months, or until the project is completed.

 1. SURELY THE SELF BUILDERS INSURANCE COVERS ME?